recurse-id/JBrowse/README.md

-JBrowse python webservice for VCFs and a complimenting JBrowse plugin
+JBrowse python webservice for VCFs and a complimenting JBrowse plugin add plugin_info to jbrowse_conf.json